 CLEVELAND (AP) — A year ago, few imagined Donald Trump as a headline speaker at the Republican National Convention — let alone as its star.

-Back then, maybe the billionaire New Yorker was alone in thinking he would arrive in Cleveland this week as the GOP’s presumptive nominee for president.
+Maybe only the billionaire New Yorker alone thought he would arrive in Cleveland this week as the GOP’s presumptive nominee for president.
 There are still some Republicans trying to stop him, but the party’s four-day coronation of its unlikely White House hopeful will complete his rise from real estate mogul to potential leader of the free world.

 “It was quite a journey,” Republican National Committee Chairman Reince Priebus said.
 “Not just what he was able to do in getting more votes than any Republican in the history of our party, but do it with 16 people running.
 It is a remarkable thing.”

-Indeed, the man who opened his campaign as a late night TV punchline will face the nation as the Republican Party standard-bearer, delivering what could be the most watched convention speech of all time.
+Indeed, the man who opened his campaign as a late night TV punchline will face the nation this week as the Republican Party standard bearer, delivering what could be the most watched convention speech of all time.

 Trump will do so in a time of tumult at home and abroad.